edjchapman/Orbital-Witness-Technical-Test/README.md

    npm test
    ```

+---

+## Notes

-## Implementation Details
+### Implementation Details

 - The backend API aggregates data from two endpoints and calculates usage credits based on specific rules.
 - The frontend displays this data in a sortable table and a bar chart.

-## Decisions and Concessions

-- Simplified sorting logic for brevity.
-- Focused on core functionality due to time constraints.
-- With more time available, the credit calculations could be split into smaller functions for each condition.
-  - This would simplify unit testing as calculations could be tested in isolation.
+- The frontend should be accessible at `http://localhost:3000/`

-## Ambiguity
+### Ambiguity

-- Whitespace characters, unclear whether to include them in some metric counts.
+- Whitespace characters: It was unclear whether to include them in some metric counts.
   - Decided to not include them in unique words and palindrome checks.